 Commercial refrigeration uses roughly 1.3 quads per year of source energy, representing about 7% of total commercial building use in the U.S. In supermarkets, grocery stores, and convenience stores, refrigeration can account for up to half of a building's total energy use.
-Through the Refrigeration Technology Research Team, partners improve the efficiency of new and existing refrigeration systems and components.
-Partners participate in peer-to-peer exchanges on various refrigeration controls technologies, as well as the challenges surrounding one of the most basic and effective energy efficiency technologies: retrofitting doors on display cases.
+The Refrigeration Technology Research Team is pleased to provide resources, information, and guidance on improving the efficiency of new and existing refrigeration systems and components.

 Through the Better Buildings Alliance, over 200 public and private sector organizations across the country are working together to share and replicate positive gains in energy efficiency.

 The Refrigeration Technology Research Team is not currently active.
 For questions about the resources on this page, please contact the Better Buildings Alliance.